 Hopefully, you have a lot of miles.
 If you don’t fly a lot, you can still earn tons of miles by applying to certain credit cards and using them for shopping, buying flowers, clothes, etc. Some offer up to 50,000 bonus miles for signing up, which is good enough for a domestic first class ticket (as an example here’s United’s award chart).
 Whenever I see big bonuses being offered with credit cards, I sign up.
 Then after I meet the required spending, and before I get charged the annual fee the following year (as many offers eliminate it the first year), I cancel it.
 It requires discipline, but I still have perfect credit; the key is to make sure you pay off your bills each month.
 If you can’t do that, then don’t get an airline affiliated credit card.
-If you can, my favorite cards are the American Express Platinum Card, the Capitol One Visa and the SPG Amex.

 3. Get bumped

 If you know the flight is going to be full and you’re not in a hurry to get to your destination, then ask the gate agent if they are looking for volunteers to be bumped.
 Airlines sometimes oversell seats betting that there will be no-shows, and so when everyone shows up and there aren’t enough seats, they offer compensation to those who are flexible and willing to get a different flight.
 Be sure to only take cash vouchers and not free tickets since the latter are heavily restricted and you won’t earn miles for using them.
 I usually will give up my seat for $400 but I always make sure I have a guaranteed seat on the next flight, which is hopefully within a couple of hours.
 If they don’t have a lot of volunteers then it’s a good time to ask them to sweeten the deal—like also throw in first class on the next flight.
 Delta did it the last time I got bumped (here’s that story).